 Arrange for an adult family member or friend to drive you home after surgery.

-Anesthesia is medication that keeps you free from pain.
+Anesthesia is medicine that keeps you free from pain.
 It is given by a trained doctor called an anesthesiologist.
 He or she will talk to you about the type of anesthesia that will be used during surgery.
 You may be given one or more of the following:

 General anesthesia.
 This puts you in a state like deep sleep throughout the procedure.